 By taking into consideration these items, you will be able to design your system racking, spacing, and arrangement properly.
 This will not only avoid the shading effects, but also the maintenance access issues after the installation of your solar power system.

+Can we install solar panels on a garage roof?
 Yes, you can also successfully install solar panels on your garage with a flat roof.
 Just like the main roof, it can also be used for solar energy.
-As long as it can hold the structures and solar modules, you can enjoy additional solar energy source using your garage roof.
+As long as it can hold the structures and solar modules, you can enjoy additional solar energy sources using your garage roof.

 In conclusion, these are 7 of the most important things you need to consider when installing solar panels on flat roofs.
 Indeed, it is best to prepare and be knowledgeable of the factors pertaining to a flat roof solar power system to avoid any mistakes along the way.
 Make sure to have deeper research about these things if you want to have a successful solar energy installation.